HURRICANES STORM TO MASSIVE VICTORY ON GSL DEBUT

 About the ExxonMobil Guyana Global Super League (GSL)

 The Global Super League is an annual T20 cricket tournament hosted in Guyana, bringing together teams from top cricketing nations.
-The 2025 tournament will feature five teams competing in 11 thrilling matches, all held at the Guyana National Stadium, Providence, from 10 to 18 July 2025.
-The competing teams for the 2025 tournament will be Central Stags from New Zealand, Dubai Capitals from the UAE, the Guyana Amazon Warriors from the West Indies, Hobart Hurricanes from Australia and Rangpur Riders from Bangladesh.
+The 2026 tournament will feature five teams competing at the Guyana National Stadium, Providence, from July 23 to August 1.
 With a focus on delivering high-quality cricket and unforgettable fan experiences, the GSL aims to promote the sport while enhancing Guyana’s reputation on the global stage.